Duamelo/ayajs/documentation/docs/entities/text.md

 </body>

-Here is an example of how you can create a text form.
+Here is an example of how you can create a text shape.
-<p>This kind of creation, doesn't draw immediately the corresponding form into the svg document unlike for calling the Component method of Init class.</p>
+<p>This kind of creation doesn't draw immediately the corresponding form into the svg document unlike for calling the Component method of Init class.
+If the value of size attribute is not big enough, the text will be cut </p>

 ```js
 <script>